dpsd18139/Role-Playing-Game/my_report/README.md

 # Introduction

+Hello,
-Hello, you're currently reading the introduction I wrote for my ongoing assigment for my Video Game Development university class.
+you're currently reading the introduction I wrote for my ongoing assigment for my GameDev university class.
 As you're reading this, you're about to embark on a jounery with me.
 One filled with blood, sweat and tears, but also passion.

 Enjoy:)

 ![Sprite-0001](https://user-images.githubusercontent.com/115796369/212590839-9c774dd0-a559-406a-8980-bebbd0d03744.png)

+✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿✿

 # Summary

 Here I'll summarize the vision I originally had  for this game.

 I wanted to make a game that appears to be self aware of it's existence as a university project.

 To make such a game you have to break the 4th wall of immersion multiple times.

-Whether I accomplished my original goal is up for debate, but ultimately this is a game that has been evolved consciously alongside it's progression in the development phase.
+Whether I accomplished my original goal is up for debate, but ultimately this is a game that has been evolved consciously alongside it's progression in thedevelopment phase.
 It's packed with meta humour, mostly concerning it's incompleteness.

 Bellow I offer a log of my original thoughts during each development phase, based on the deliverables.